Health Resources

 Severe symptoms, large fibroids, or those continuing to grow may necessitate surgical intervention.

-Surgery involves either removing the fibroids (myomectomy) or the entire womb (hysterectomy).
-Both procedures can be performed via the laparoscopic or conventional open surgery, depending factors such as fibroid size, location and the doctors' experience and training.
+Surgery involves either removing the fibroids (myomectomy) or the entire womb (hysterectomy) depending on desire for further childbearing and personal preferences.
+Both procedures can be performed via the laparoscopic (keyhole) or conventional open surgery, depending on factors such as fibroid size andlocation.

 Last updated on